 To learn more about other city department reviews, visit alexandraiva.gov/PermitCenter for more information.

 For specific plan requirements, please review our Guide (.pdf); if submitting well plans, consult us first, as a different process is used.
 Establishment plans, unless for a mobile food vendor, should be submitted to the Permit Processing center at 301 King Street before being brought to the Health Department.
 All plans must be neat, legible, and drawn to scale, and include:

-- a completed Construction or Revision Application with a Permit # designated by the Permit Processing Center.
+- a completed Constrction or Revision Application with a Permit # designated by the Permit Processing Center.
 To apply online, visit the Online Permit Center

 - all new and existing equipment specifications or cut sheets (the hot water heater specs must also be included!)

 - a menu or list of services to be rendered

 - Health Department plan review fee